-Due Process: Procedure for Responding to Problematic Behavior by an Intern It is essential to balance the needs of interns with the needs of patients, peer interns, and consortium personnel.
+It is essential to balance the needs of interns with the needs of patients, peer interns, and consortium personnel.
 The following steps will be taken to address problematic behavior.
 Depending on the seriousness of the behavioral problems, the process can begin at any level with higher levels being relevant to more serious problems.
-In cases of violation of the substance use policy of the Pennyroyal Center or WSH (e.g., illegal use, possession or distribution of controlled substances or illegal drugs, or failure of a random drug screen); conviction of a felony or potentially work-related misdemeanor such as theft, substance abuse offenses, or domestic violence; severe violations of the APA Code of Ethics; or when imminent physical or psychological harm to a patient (such as a substantiated incident of patient abuse, or sexual misconduct with a patient) has occurred due to intern actions, termination from the internship and temporary full time employment from the Pennyroyal Center may be immediate.
+In cases of violation of the substance use policy of the LifeSkills/Pennyroyal Center or WSH (e.g., illegal use, possession or distribution of controlled substances or illegal drugs, or failure of a random drug screen); conviction of a felony or potentially work-related misdemeanor such as theft, substance abuse offenses, or domestic violence; severe violations of the APA Code of Ethics; or when imminent physical or psychological harm to a patient (such as a substantiated incident of patient abuse, or sexual misconduct with a patient) has occurred due to intern actions, termination from the internship and temporary full time employment from LifeSkills/Pennyroyal Center may be immediate.

 Verbal Warning.
 The intern is provided with a structured verbal warning to delineate the inappropriate behavior and request cessation of the behavior.
 Verbal warnings are filed only in the evaluation file, and no formal record of the action is kept in the permanent file beyond its effect on overall evaluation scores.
-Verbal warnings will follow the current format prescribed by the personnel policies of Pennyroyal Center, and will include written acknowledgement to the intern of the following points, in addition to any elements required by current Pennyroyal Center personnel policies:
+Verbal warnings will follow the current format prescribed by the personnel policies of LifeSkills/Pennyroyal Center, and will include written acknowledgement to the intern of the following points, in addition to any elements required by current LifeSkills/Pennyroyal Center personnel policies:

-a.
-That the training director and internship director are aware of and concerned about the problem or the performance rating,

-- b.
-That the concern has been brought to the attention of the intern, - c.
-That the training director and internship director will work with the intern to rectify the problem or skill deficit, - d.
-That the university internship director has been notified, and - e.
+- 1. That the training director and internship director are aware of and concerned about the problem or the performance rating, - 2.
+That the concern has been brought to the attention of the intern, - 3.
+That the training director and internship director will work with the intern to rectify the problem or skill deficit, and - 4.
 That the behaviors associated with the rating are not significant enough to warrant more serious action.

-The intern is free to involve the university internship supervisor at any time during the verbal warning process, at the intern's discretion, but WKPIC will not contact university supervisors for this level of action.
+The intern is free to involve the university internship supervisor at any time during the verbal warning process, at the intern's discretion, but the internship will not contact university supervisors for this level of action.
 The written acknowledgment will be removed from the intern's file when the intern responds to the concerns and successfully corrects the problematic behavior and completes the internship.

 Appeal of Verbal Warning.
-Interns may appeal a verbal warning to the internship director and the executive director of the Pennyroyal Center, in writing.
+Interns may appeal a verbal warning to the internship director and the executive director of LifeSkills/Pennyroyal Center, in writing.
 After review, the executive director will provide a written response, either confirming the warning or directing the internship director to remove the warning from the intern's evaluation file.
 The decision of the executive director is final and not subject to additional appeal.

 Written Warning.
 A written warning to the intern indicates the need to discontinue an inappropriate action or behavior.
 The university internship director will be notified of and provided with a copy of written warnings.
-Written warnings will contain the following components, in addition to any elements required by current Pennyroyal Center personnel policies:
+Written warnings will contain the following components, in addition to any elements required by current LifeSkills/Pennyroyal Center personnel policies:

-- a.
-A description of the intern's unsatisfactory performance or behavior, - b.
-Actions needed by the intern to correct the unsatisfactory performance or behavior, - c.
-The timeline allowed for correcting the unsatisfactory performance or behavior, - d.
-Action to be taken if the unsatisfactory performance or behavior is not corrected, - e.
-That the university internship director has been notified and consulted, and - f.
+- 1. A description of the intern's unsatisfactory performance or behavior, - 2.
+Actions needed by the intern to correct the unsatisfactory performance or behavior, - 3.
+The timeline allowed for correcting the unsatisfactory performance or behavior, - 4.
+Action to be taken if the unsatisfactory performance or behavior is not corrected, - 5.
+That the university internship director has been notified and consulted, and - 6.
 Notification that the intern has the right to request a review of this action.